What Does Colour Mean to Health and Wellbeing?

 Colour means a lot to us all, yet do we really consider the full impact colour has on our lives?
+So what colour represents to health and wellbeing for us as individuals, do you think?

-I recall a time when I was younger (many moons ago!) that I would wait in the dentist reception area listening to the shrilling drills and anesthetised groans coming from the dental chairs in the adjoining rooms.
+I recall a time when I was younger (many moons ago!) that I would wait in the dentist reception area listening to the shrilling drills and anaesthetised groans coming from the dental chairs in the adjoining rooms.
 I looked around and saw a mural of a forest that filled the wall.
 It was dark but relaxing to look at.
 Shades of greens and browns.
 The sun-rays shining through the branches.
 An image I still recall how it made me feel some 40 years after last seeing it.

 Studies have shown that colour is an important factor when it comes to mental health…but we know that already, don’t we?
 We all have our favourite colour – mine being Royal Blue – and they can have great significance in our lives.